BYU-ITC-210/BYU-ITC-210.github.io/HW3-GET-and-POST.md

 <p>
 <div class="question">Which HTTP verb was used this time?</div>
-<div class="question">Where are your form responses passed to the server this time?</div>
+<div class="question">Where, in the HTTP request, are your form responses passed to the server this time?</div>
 <div class="question">Suppose you weren't using a service that echoes the request back.
 Would you be able to see your form responses anywhere in the browser?</div>
 <div class="question">What is the data format of the form submission?
 (Hint: see the <code>Content-Type</code> header.)</div>
 </p>